nickgrealy/poll-mailbox-trigger/README.md

 1. Add examples for using mailtos (e.g. in failed build job emails)
 1. Add service, which sends an email with mailtos for triggering all available jobs
 1. Download email attachments - attach as link to job's build parameters?

-This is just my list, please feel free to email me with any suggestions you might have!
-(Until I setup bug tracking)